 1. Use L.A. as much as L.A. uses you

-Yes, Los Angeles is filled with incredibly stupid-expensive restaurants, but it’s also filled with awesome taco trucks.
+Yes, Los Angeles is filled with incredibly stupid-expensive restaurants, but it’s also filled with excellent taco trucks.
 You could fill yourself up with four tacos for five bucks.
 Not bad, huh?
 Don’t worry about the weight!
 You have plenty of chances to work it off.

-Make use of the nice weather in L.A.
+Make use of the lovely weather in L.A.
 Hikes are free, running those Hollywood Hills is free, and doing crunches on the beach is free.
 What I am trying to say is, you don’t need a gym if you can’t afford one.

 Share your financial tips for surviving Los Angeles in the comments below!